WILLIAM HAYES Student Staff Trustee (Part I)

 WILLIAM HAYES (Part I): The Classroom

-Like many of the youth from Eastern Kentucky schools, the first years were an academic struggle for Bill and his brothers at Pine Mountain.
-They were fortunate, however, to have arrived at the School during the tenure of the new Director Glyn Morris, whose sympathetic administration and progressive educational ideas were the right mix for the Hayes boys and for the times.
+Like many youth from Eastern Kentucky schools, the first years were an academic catch-up struggle for Bill and his brothers at Pine Mountain.
+They were fortunate, however, to have arrived at the School during the tenure of the new Director GLYN MORRIS, whose sympathetic administration and progressive educational ideas were the right mix for the Hayes boys and their fellow students and for the times.

 At the end of the school year May 29, 1935, Arthur Dodd, the Principal at Pine Mountain School, sent a report on both Bill and Paul to George Hayes noting that “William, in particular, has been a splendid industrial worker.
 His grades throughout the year have been good … Paul, noted Dodd, was recommended to be held one more year in the grades, as his work was not yet at the high school level, “possibly because he is young and unsettled.”
 William continued to work on the farm at the School during that summer to pay for his tuition as well as Paul’s.